scm-spain/OpenAds/README.md

 # Native support

-OpenAds supports Native Ads, but delegates to the client the HTML generation so when you add a Position you will receive a Position as usual but the ad inside will be of type Native so if you try to do a display of a position that have a Native ad you will get an error of type **PositionAdIsNativeError**.
+OpenAds supports Native Ads, but delegates the presentation to the client so when you add a Position you will receive a Position as usual but the ad inside will be of type Native.

+If you try to do a display of a position that have a Native ad you will get an error of type **PositionAdIsNativeError**.

 To request what **fields** you want to receive with the Native ad you can provide that configuration when you add the Position through the native field
 ```ecmascript 6